irgroup-classrooms/individual-assignments-aasa04/assignments/02/linuxjourney.md

 ## 3.cd (Change Directory)

 $ cd .  (current directory).
 This is the directory you are currently in.
-$ cd .. (parent directory).
+<br>$ cd .. (parent directory).
 Takes you to the directory above your current.
-$ cd ~  (home directory).
+<br>$ cd ~  (home directory).
 This directory defaults to your “home directory”.
 Such as /home/pete.
-$ cd -  (previous directory).
+<br>$ cd -  (previous directory).
 This will take you to the previous directory you were just at.

 ### Exercise:
 1.Run the cd command without any flags, where does it take you?